-Death Doulas and Hospice: Do they go together?
+Death Doulas and Hospice: Do They Go Together?

 Most people are familiar with doulas as non-medical professionals who help facilitate the birth of babies.
-Death doulas, although probably around since the beginning of time in one capacity or another, are a rather new idea.
+Death doulas, around since the beginning of time in one capacity or another, are a rather new idea.
 In short, death doulas, or end-of-life doulas, provide non-medical support for dying people.
 Hospice is more well-known as a type of care that focuses on comfort for the terminally ill.
 Both death doulas and hospice support the dying physically, emotionally, and/or spiritually.

-Death doulas have a variety of specialties they bring to their death work.
-Some are Reiki practitioners.
-Others have a nursing background.
-Some, like me, have a varied career path that involves writing, advocacy, and hospice volunteering.
+Some, like me, have a varied career path that involves writing, advocacy, educating, and hospice volunteering.
 Services can range from mediating tender conversations and helping with advance care directives to advocating for the client in their final days.

 End-of-life professionals, whether independent doulas or those working for hospice, help the dying explore how they want to live and die.

-Emotions run high at end-of-life.
-Having a caring team that includes doulas and hospice workers can help dying people better assess their lives.
+Emotions run high at the end of life.
+A caring team that includes doulas and hospice workers can help dying people better assess their lives.
 If a client chooses both hospice and a doula, that’s often the best-case scenario.
 As long as the care team is working together.
-Solid communication is vital so that clients get consistent answers.

-Many hospices around the country send volunteers and employees to doula training to expand their offerings.
-More and more hospice patients request services they don’t offer.
-Rather than turn them over to a doula in private practice, they see the value in either offering it in-house.
+Rather than turn these clients over to a doula in private practice, administrators see the value in offering doula service in-house.
 Surely this has to do with funding, but it benefits clients to keep everything consistent.

-There’s a conversation in the doula community around this issue: should death doulas stay private or join hospice providers?
+But this question isn’t always so easily answered.
 In some areas, there is no option.
 Doulas are working by or for themselves.
 Hospice providers either don’t know about death doulas or aren’t interested in expanding.
-But for doulas contemplating joining hospice or remaining private, there are pros and cons to either choice.

 On the one hand, joining a hospice provider can bring with it a certain amount of security.
 Hospice offers vacation days, sick leave, insurance, and a retirement plan.
 Hospice doulas also feel the camaraderie.
 Teamwork brings with it a sense of belonging.
 Everyone cooperates and supports each other through what can sometimes be challenging work.

-When doulas work for a provider full-time, that provider pays for extensive training that comes with the position and doulas aren’t personally liable.
 Another benefit to working with hospice is a steady paycheck.
 When working privately, one never knows when the next client will call.
 It takes a few years to build up a solid reputation and steady stream of clients.
-In the meantime, many doulas work other jobs and don’t have the luxury of time.
-So working for hospice has a financial incentive as well.

 Death doulas working for hospice also bring benefits to the hospice provider.

-Doulas spend more time with a dying person than either a nurse or volunteer.
+Doulas spend more time with a dying person than either a nurse or a volunteer.
 This helps the client and loved ones feel more supported.
 It’s also one more person, one more set of eyes, trained to spot medical issues that might otherwise be missed.
-The care team is more complete with a doula on board.

 For example, as a private death doula, I can: